Adityapavankumar/CartoCanvas/README.md

 # CartoCanvas
-Sample maps app I am trying create for fun
+This is sample maps app I am trying create for fun.
+Currently working on a plan, please stay tuned.